 DOCUMENTATION All practicum students are required to maintain careful records of their work experiences, and to submit such documentation to the Practicum Coordinator in a timely manner.
 At a minimum, this includes keeping an ongoing log of activities with COM TimeTracker, an online time tracking application.
 Depending on the specific activities students are pursuing in their practicum, documentation could also include recording work experiences in a web journal or “blog,” preparing regular reports detailing accomplishments, and creating a portfolio with examples of creative achievements.
 In addition, all students will be required to submit a final printed report to the Practicum Coordinator at the end of the semester.
 Each practicum student is responsible for negotiating with the Practicum Coordinator a documentation plan that is mutually acceptable.

-PRACTICUM MEETINGS All practicum students are required to meet with the Practicum Coordinator at least twice during the course of the semester: once during the first week of the semester, and once near the end of the semester.
+PRACTICUM MEETINGS All practicum students are required to meet with the Practicum Coordinator at least twice during the course of the semester: once during the first week of the semester, and once in the second half of the semester.
 Students may also arrange individual meetings with the Practicum Coordinator at mutually agreed upon times, typically during the Practicum Coordinator's office hours.
 In addition, practicum students must attend any required meetings of the student media outlet(s) at which they are working (such as WCUR General Staff meetings, Quad Editorial Meetings, etc.).
 Time spent in these meetings can be included in a student’s work schedule for purposes of determining academic credit.

 EVALUATION CRITERIA Practicum students will receive a grade for their work that reflects (1) timely completion of their practicum work schedule, (2) successful completion of all documentation requirements, (3) attendance at any required practicum meetings, and (4) submission of a final practicum report.
 In assigning a grade for this course, the Practicum Coordinator may also consider evaluations received from the student leadership at the media outlet(s) where the practicum was completed.